Botox for Non-Surgical Jaw Reduction

 When is jaw surgery necessary?

-Most patients prefer non-surgical jaw reduction techniques to an invasive surgical procedure associated with significant recovery time and potential side effects.
-Jaw surgery involves the removal of part of the mandible, the lower jawbone.
-Jaw reduction surgery may be the recommended reshaping procedure for individuals with a wide jaw or jawbone.
+As invasive surgery is associated with significant recovery time and potential side effects, most patients prefer non-surgical jaw reduction procedures like Botox.
+However, jaw reduction surgery may be the recommended reshaping procedure for individuals with a wide jaw or jawbone.
 Some other common reasons someone would need jaw surgery include the correction of facial asymmetries, such as a small or receding chin, a significant underbite, or a crossbite.
+Some individuals may need jaw surgery to correct congenital disabilities or facial injuries.
 A mild asymmetry or volume loss in the jawline or lower face may be corrected with dermal filler injections.
 Juvederm Volux is an FDA-approved hyaluronic acid dermal filler designed to replenish volume along the jawline and provide definition and contour to the lower face.
 When you consult with Dr. Green, she will work with you to determine whether you are a good candidate for jawline enhancement with dermal fillers or would be better suited to a surgical procedure.
-Some individuals may need jaw surgery to correct congenital disabilities or facial injuries.

 How does jaw reduction surgery work?

 Patients may turn to jaw reduction surgery to address an open bite, jawline asymmetry, or a significant receding or protruding jaw.
-Jaw reduction surgery requires general anesthesia and can take two to four hours to complete.
+Jaw reduction surgery requires general anesthesia and can take two to four hours.
 If patients seek treatment for an open bite, the surgeon will begin by cutting the bone along the top of the jaw so that the teeth and the jawbone can be moved together, repositioning the upper jaw so the teeth fit together.
 To correct a significant over- or underbite, the surgeon will cut the bone to separate the front of the jaw, allowing it to move forward or backward as one.
 For any surgical jawline procedure, the surgeon will secure the new position of the jawbone with plates and screws.
 Orthodontia, such as braces, may also be required to fix the part of the teeth post-surgery, meaning the whole process can take several years to complete.
+Additionally, jaw reduction can be performed as part of a facelift procedure for total facial rejuvenation.

 Is jaw reduction surgery safe?